Overview of Certificate of Need (CON)

 • Intermediate Care Facilities for Individuals with Intellectual Disabilities

-• Diagnostic centers1
+• Diagnostic centers

 The term also includes adding beds, operating rooms (ORs), gastrointestinal endoscopy (GI) rooms or dialysis stations to existing health service facilities and initiating new cardiac catheterization services, open-heart surgery services, burn intensive care services, neonatal intensive care services, or solid organ or bone marrow transplantation services.
-In addition, the term includes the acquisition of major medical equipment,2 cardiac catheterization equipment, Gamma Knives®, heart-lung bypass machines, linear accelerators, lithotripters, magnetic resonance imaging (MRI) scanners, positron emission tomography (PET) scanners and simulators.
+In addition, the term includes the acquisition of major medical equipment cardiac catheterization equipment, Gamma Knives®, heart-lung bypass machines, linear accelerators, lithotripters, magnetic resonance imaging (MRI) scanners, positron emission tomography (PET) scanners and simulators.
 The term also includes relocation of health service facility beds, operating rooms, GI endoscopy rooms or dialysis stations from one licensed facility or campus to another.

 State Medical Facilities Plan

 A State Medical Facilities Plan (SMFP) is prepared annually for the Governor’s approval by the Department and the North Carolina State Health Coordinating Council (SHCC), an advisory body consisting of 25 members appointed by the Governor.
 The SMFP includes need methodologies for determining the need for all of the facilities and services listed above with the exception of diagnostic centers, hospice residential facilities or beds, neonatal intensive care services, and acquisition of major medical equipment, heart-lung bypass machines and simulators.
-Relocation of nursing facility beds, adult care home beds and dialysis stations is addressed in policies in the SMFP.
-Relocation of other types of health service facility beds, operating rooms and GI endoscopy rooms is not addressed in the SFMP.
+Relocation of nursing facility beds, adult care home beds and dialysis stations are addressed in policies in the SMFP.
+Relocation of other types of health service facility beds, operating rooms and GI endoscopy rooms are not addressed in the SMFP.

-The SHCC holds four meetings a year.
-There are three standing committees: Acute Care Services; Long-term Behavioral Health; and Technology and Equipment.
+The SHCC holds three meetings a year.
+There are three standing committees: Acute Care Services; Long-term and Behavioral Health; and Technology and Equipment.
 Each committee holds three meetings a year.
 All meetings are open to the public.
 A public hearing is held immediately following the first SHCC meeting of the year.
 Comments and petitions regarding need methodologies or policies that involve a statewide impact are accepted at that time.
-A Proposed
+A Proposed SMFP is published on or about July 1 and six public hearings are held that month.
+Comments and petitions regarding adjustments to need determinations are accepted at that time.

 CON Application Process